Cystic Fibrosis

 Women may have some abnormalities of the cervical mucus, but fertility does not appear to be significantly reduced in the absence of severe malnutrition.

-CF is diagnosed by clinical findings, along with biochemical or genetic confirmation.
-A sweat chloride test, which can be done as early as 48 hours after birth, is the mainstay of laboratory confirmation.
-Newborn screening is mandatory in all 50 states.
+Newborn screening is mandatory in all 50 states, which has resulted in many cases of CF being diagnosed before infants become symptomatic.
+When a newborn screen is positive, the newborn should undergo a confirmatory sweat chloride test, which is most accurate if performed after 2 weeks of life.
 A positive sweat test (see below), combined with pulmonary and/or gastrointestinal symptoms, establishes the classic diagnosis in nearly all cases.
 CF mutations, identified through genetic testing, can also confirm diagnosis, or they can be used to make the diagnosis in patients with mild forms of the disease.

 A patient with the symptoms and/or signs presented above may require the following tests (additional tests are available if the diagnosis remains in doubt):